-Armagh to Scarva (B) 1 Day Q Moving out of Armagh City, you can see the range of mountains ahead and you get a vivid sense of the challenges to come and the prize that lies beyond, when your pilgrimage is complete.
+Armagh to Scarva (B) 1Day 33km Moving out of Armagh City, you can see the range of mountains ahead and you get a vivid sense of the challenges to come and the prize that lies beyond, when your pilgrimage is complete.
 From Armagh, the countryside is scenic, passing Lowry Lakes then Gosford Forest, then on towards Tandragee.
 The destination for this section of the Walk is Scarva, with its award-winning floral displays and canal paths, close to the town of Banbridge.
-Scarva Cycle Hire offers a range of bicycle hire options for adults and children (seasonal opening).
 The area offers brisk cycle routes and historical trails which trace the history of Newry Canal.
 Explore the charm and beauty of the local area with 20 miles of leisurely traffic free, family friendly trails.
 Banbridge is only a short distance from Scarva, and worth the detour.
 Proximity to the River Bann helped develop the linen industry in the area, and the town still flourishes.
 It's a friendly place with excellent visitor facilities.
 The Crozier Monument in Banbridge celebrates the town's most famous citizen - Captain Crozier of the North West Passage.
 Four polar bears look up at Crozier, who faces north-west.

-20km You'll find great shopping in the town centre, with many family-run stores and high street favourites, as well as cafés, restaurants and a Visitor Information Centre.
+You'll find great shopping in the town centre, with many family-run stores and high street favourites, as well as cafés, restaurants.
 Come and visit the F.E.
 McWilliam Gallery and Studio, located one mile from Banbridge Town Centre.
 The F.E.
 McWilliam Gallery and Studio is dedicated to the memory of Banbridge-born sculptor Frederick Edward McWilliam, one of Ireland's most influential and successful artists.
 Frederick Edward McWilliam was born in Banbridge on the 30th April 1909.
 He died in London in 1992 and the executors of his estate donated the sculptor's studio and its contents to the town of his birth.
 The gallery and studio houses the collection in a superb exhibition facility of gallery, garden and reconstructed studio.
 The Gallery hosts four significant exhibitions per year as well as seasonal displays in the Sculpture Garden.
 It also provides a Visitor Information Centre, Café and Craft Shop.